Every time you open a file for editing, a dedicated tab is added to the editor window, next to the active editor tab.

 To remove splitting in all the open editor tabs, choose.

-You can detach editor tabs, and move them to separate frames.
-The detached editor tabs can be split or unsplit, and you can move editor tabs between split panes.
+You can detach editor tabs from the main editor area, and move them to separate windows.
+The detached editor tabs can be split or unsplit, and you can drag editor tabs between windows.

 Drag this tab outside of the main window.
-You can also use Alt+mouse.
 A preview thumbnail appears:

-The content of the editor tab opens in a separate frame.
+The editor tab opens in a separate window.